Category: Travel in Chile

-If you fly to El Loa Airport and need to move to the city center, there are several options for transportation to choose from.
+If you fly to El Loa Airport and need to move to the city centre, there are several options for transportation to choose from.

 Once you arrive, there will be a flock of private cabs on the main entrance.
-They will charge you CH$ 5500 – 6000 to the center of Calama.
+They will charge you CH$ 5500 – 6000 to the centre of Calama.

 The minibus tours cost almost twice cheaper (CH$ 3500 per person) and will drop you straight to your hotel’s door.